§ Terminology Governance Guide

 [[def: stool, stools]]

-~ furniture to comfortably sit on with exactly 3 legs from seat to each non-fixed contact point of the leg on the floor
+~ furniture to comfortably sit on with exactly three legs from the seat to each non-fixed contact point of the leg on the floor

 AND then change the concept criteria in the text with the concept term: